OSC/ood-documentation/docs/_sources/installation.rst.txt

 which has

 - the users are mirrored with the other machines (LDAP+NSS)
 - the home directory shared file system is mounted and accessible by users
-- TORQUE client libraries installed and the ``trqauthd`` process started
+- TORQUE client libraries installed and the :command:`trqauthd` process started
 - signed SSL certificates with corresponding intermediate certificate
-- Software Collections package/repo, ``lsof``, and ``sudo`` are installed
+- Software Collections package/repo, :command:`lsof`, and :command:`sudo` are
+  installed
 - the host has been added as a submit host to the respective batch servers

 .. toctree::
    :maxdepth: 2